 Horsetail Falls, 2.5 miles east of Multnomah Falls, offers a 176-foot waterfall steps from the highway.

 Might not be the Oregon coast though I found a couple of spots to catch the sunset.
 Stop by the Vista House at Crown Point, a memorial dedicated to the Oregon pioneers and listed on the National Register of Historic Places.
 Built in 1918, it’s perched 733 feet above the Columbia River and the setting sun casts an amber glow in its windows.

 Mount Hood stands as a beacon along the Columbia River Gorge, rising up from the evergreen landscape with glaciers and year-round skiing.
 An easy drive allows families to explore the area, a quick drive from the Columbia River Gorge.

 While on Mount Hood, walk through Timberline Lodge.
 The historic national park lodge is a mustlovers of the parkitecture.
 Timberline Lodge offers its guests rustic elegance with six sides and the four-stories featuring a central fireplace, handmade furnishings and wood carvings throughout the lobby.

 During my visit, I stayed at the Cousins Country Inn in The Dalles.
 The conveniently located off Interstate 84, it offers all the necessities a Mom needs, like self-service laundry and a pool for the kids.

 With a restaurant located onsite, I appreciated the convenience of home-style meals.
-My kids couldn’t be over their cinnamon rolls as big as a plate.
+And my kids couldn’t get over the cinnamon rolls as big as a plate.